MIRANDA LEE RICHARDS – SO FAR SO GOOD

 Miranda had since moved down the coast to LA to further pursue a music career.
 “I played clubs and open mics while I did odd modeling jobs and made demos.
 A mutual friend introduced me to Rick Parker (producer/musician who went on to work with BRMC and The Von Bondies), and we’ve been working together ever since.”
 After recording a few sets of demos, she signed with Virgin, and began tracking her debut, The Herethereafter.

 The Herethereafter (credits include Jon Brion and David Campbell) enjoyed critical acclaim, and a heavy film and TV licensing history allowed her to continue playing music full time.
 Since it’s release, Miranda has collaborated in the studio or on stage with Tricky, Tim Burgess (Charlatans), Neil Halstead (Mojave Three), Tyler Hilton, Harper Simon, and the Jesus and Mary Chain.
 She joined The Jesus and Mary Chain for the West Coast leg of their 2007 tour, singing duets with Jim Reid on “Sometimes Always” and “Just like Honey.”
 In the fall of 2007, she toured the UK in support of a vinyl single ,“Life Boat” released on Sonic Cathedral, which went on the receive regular radio play on KCRW Los Angeles, and the BBC London.
 In early 2008, she supported Tim Finn (Crowded House), and in late August she supported Neil Halstead (Mojave 3), both on solo acoustic tours.
 Miranda has also shared the stage and opened for a diverse array of artists such as the Black Rebel Motorcycle Club, Grant Lee Philips, The Black Angels, The Hounds Below (Von Bondies), Ride, Josh Kelly, The Warlocks, The Brian Jonestown Massacre, Nikka Costa, Susan Vega, Tift Meritt, and various artists on the 2010 Lilith Fair tour.
 Her critically acclaimed full-length sophomore effort, Light of X, was released February 10, 2009 on Nettwerk Records.
 An independent single released in July of 2012, “The Reach”, has enjoyed some time in the spotlight, appearing on the television shows Burn Notice, and Army Wives, and Beauty and the Beast.
-Miranda has just finished her third studio album, Echoes of the Dreamtime, which is awaiting release in the fall of 2013.
+Miranda has just finished her third studio album, Echoes of the Dreamtime, which is awaiting release.

 Her albums fairly shimmer with folk, country, psychedelic, and even classical influences.
 Richards and Parker always assemble a top-notch group of players, but also play many of the instruments themselves.
 On Echoes of the Dreamtime, Rick Parker produced, engineered, mixed the record, and played acoustic and electric guitar, organ, piano, and mandolin; Richards composed the material including string arrangements, and played acoustic and electric guitar, piano, organ, recorder, Mellotron, and glockenspiel.